A pair of vintage carved wood wall lamps with volutes from 1970.

 Description

 Unique antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a specific character and soul.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
 It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

 The most important aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+This is ultimately crucial for buyers, as many forgeries circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details